nforgeio/neonKUBE/Images/neon-proxy/README.md

 **NOTE:** `haproxy.cfg` must be authored such that any referenced files are expected to be in the same directory as the configuration file.

-# RAM Drive & Security

-As a best security practice, we highly recommend that you mount a R/W RAM Drive at `/tmp/secrets`.
-This will prevent any secrets unzipped from the HAProxy ZIP archive (or retrieved from Vault) from ever being persisted to a physical disk.
-You can accomplish this adding the following to `docker service create` or `docker run`:

-&nbsp;&nbsp;&nbsp;&nbsp;`--mount type=tmpfs,target=/tmp/secrets,tmpfs-size=5M,tmpfs-mode=700`

 # Advanced Configuration

 When deployed as a Docker service, this image can also be used to load secrets such as TLS certificate keys from HashiCorp Vault for even better security.
 This is accomplished by adding the `.certs` file to the ZIP archive.
 This is a text file that lists the Vault certificates keys to be retrieved and as well as the directory and file name where each certificate will be persisted.
 This file is formatted with each line specifying the Vault key, relative directory and file name, each separated with a space, like: